erivlis/graphinate/README.md

 > supplier functions by using the `GraphModel.node()` and `GraphModel.edge()` decorators.
 > ### `graphinate.materialize` function
 > This function can be used to easily generate an output from a `GraphModel` instance.
-> By default it will prompt the user to choose the output format, using a popup dialog.
+> By default, it will prompt the user to choose the output format, using a popup GUI dialog box.

 ## CLI